What Is Malaria?

 What Causes Malaria?

-Malaria is caused by Plasmodium parasites, which are spread to people through the bites of infected female Anopheles mosquitoes.
+In order to achieve malaria elimination, we need to understand what causes the disease.
+It is caused by Plasmodium parasites, which are spread to people through the bites of infected female Anopheles mosquitoes.
 There are five species of Plasmodium parasites that cause malaria in humans, and two of these – P. falciparum and P. vivax – are the most harmful.
 The infected mosquitoes, or vectors, typically bite between dusk and dawn, and each species of Anopheles mosquito has its own preferred habitat: some, for example, prefer shallow collections of fresh water, which are often abundant during the rainy season in tropical climates.

 History Of Malaria